Samar Ishaq: International career

 Ishaq was first called by the Pakistan national team during the 2005 South Asian Football Federation Gold Cup.
 Ishaq won the 2006 South Asian Games with the Pakistan under 23 national team.
 He subsequently played at the 2007 AFC Asian Cup qualifiers against Jordan, which was hosted in the Amman International Stadium.
 He also participated at the 2010 Asian Games with the under-23 side.

 In 2011, Ishaq was named captain of the senior national team for the 2012 AFC Challenge Cup qualification, with Abdul Aziz as vice-captain.
 At the 2011 SAFF Championship at the end of the year, Ishaq acted as vice-captain after goalkeeper Jaffar Khan.
 Due to injury of Jaffar Khan, Ishaq again led the national side in 2013 for a friendly against Afghanistan.
 He retained his captaincy in the consequent 2013 SAFF Championship.
 In the tournament, he scored an own goal in the second match against India in a one-nil defeat, and scored a goal against Bangladesh in a 2–1 victory, as Pakistan failed to pass the group stages.

+Coaching career

+After his retirement in 2016, Ishaq along with Kamran Khan joined KRL's coaching panel as assistant coaches.
+He was appointed head coach of KRL at the 2026 National Football Challenge Cup.